 Strictly Come Dancing 2020 line-up – Full list of confirmed celebrity contestants

-We’re going into Week Seven of Strictly Come Dancing, which means we’re getting closer to the Strictly Come Dancing final and one of this year’s celebs bagging the Glitterball.
+Sadly, they didn’t score enough points during the public Strictly vote either, and subsequently found themselves in the dance-off against Jamie Laing and his dance partner Karen Hauer.

-Last week saw Radio 1 DJ Clara Amfo depart from the competition after she lost the dance-off with Jamie Laing.
+In the end, the Strictly Come Dancing judges decided to save Jamie, putting an end to JJ’s Strictly journey.

-Of course, he’ll be hoping to keep his spot as he does the American Smooth with his pro dance partner Janette Manrara.
+It comes after Radio 1 DJ Clara Amfo departed from the competition following a dance-off with Jamie.

-But will his American Smooth be smooth enough to beat the likes of EastEnders actress Maisie Smith, who sits write behind him with 29 points?
+Five celebs now remain in the competition, and still have the chance to lift the Glitterball.

-As the competition heats up, here’s everything you need to know about this year’s line-up.
+So as the final draws closer, here’s everything you need to know about this year’s semi-finalists and former contestants.

 HRVY